 Indirect costs are split using an indirect cost proportion of 60%.
 This means that 60% of the total indirect costs within the CDCM are allocated and form part of the operating costs component of the tariff.
 Consequently, the 40% of indirects is not recovered elsewhere, so it can be assumed to be within the scaling element.
 The tables below show the residual element of scaling that is left, once 40% of the indirect costs are removed.
 The table also shows the ratio of the residual scaling to the original scaling.

-Residual Scaling for 2016/17 (£m)
+Table 3 - Residual Scaling for 2016/17 (£m)